Before having a pacemaker fitted, you'll have a preoperative assessment.

 When the leads are being tested, you may feel your heart beat faster.
 Tell the medical team about any symptoms you feel.

-Your doctor will determine the settings of your pacemaker after deciding how much electrical energy is needed to stimulate your heartbeat.
+Your doctor will adjust the settings of your pacemaker after deciding how much electrical energy is needed to stimulate your heartbeat.

 How long you'll have to wait to have a pacemaker fitted will depend on why surgery is required.